invoiceninja/invoiceninja.github.io/source/docs/api/invoices.md

 }⏎
 ```

-### Client Purge
+### Invoice Purge

 <x-container>
 <x-section>
-It is possible to remove a client (and all their associated data) permanently from the system.
+It is possible to remove a invoice (and all their associated data) permanently from the system.
 In order to
 do this, you would need to use the purge routes.

 This is a password protected route, meaning that a password override is required to execute this command, to